grafana/grafana/docs/sources/administration/service-accounts/enable-service-accounts.md

 ## Enable service accounts in Grafana

-Service accounts are available behind the `service-accounts` feature toggle in Grafana 9.0+.
+Service accounts are available behind the `service-accounts` feature toggle available in Grafana 9.0+.
 You can enable it either in a [config file]({{< relref "../../administration/configuration.md#config-file-locations" >}}) or by [configuring an environment variable]({{< relref "../../administration/configuration/#configure-with-environment-variables" >}}).

 ## Enable service accounts with configuration file